hiltermann/homekit-infused/README.md

 ```
 In this example the first card will be the simple weather card, the next one will be a forecast card (so the 2 cards in the first file go first).
 The third one will be the buttons and the fourth will be the map.
 So there are 3 files, but 4 cards (as in the first file there are two cards).

+### Get Addons
+To view all the available addons and their code click here.
+Instead of manually copying code to your installation, you can also download this repository to drag and drop addon files into your installation.